Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: DISCUSSION

 \subsubsection{From "Accuracy-Oriented" to "Agency-Oriented": Rethinking Personalization}

-A key motivation for our work was recognizing that accuracy-focused recommendations can narrow content exposure and reinforce filter bubbles \cite{pariser2011filter, aridor2020deconstructing}.
-We explored how giving users direct control might offer a complementary path, allowing them to proactively introduce randomness or divergence.
-Consistent with prior work \cite{wang2022user, cheng2017learning}, our study shows that users not only value such options but already desire them, even before encountering our provotype.
-This suggests that personalization should no longer be the sole goal of RS.
-While accuracy and relevance still matter, they are not universally desired: different users, or the same user at different times, may seek alternatives beyond tailored content.
-Unlike backend algorithm refinements (e.g., \cite{wilhelm2018practical, adomavicius2009toward}), our work tangibly demonstrates and evaluates external user control designs for shaping diverse recommendation outcomes.
-We argue that future systems must move beyond static notions of personalization toward a more \textbf{\textit{pluralistic and interactive paradigm}} that lets users define what counts as meaningful content for them in context rather than remaining passive recipients, even when the system already introduces novelty, diversity, or serendipity.
-This approach reframes personalization as one option within a broader spectrum of user–system interactions, where controls are designed to invite adaptation, exploration, and responsiveness to the shifting needs while foregrounding user agency.
+A key motivation for our work was the recognition that accuracy-focused recommendations can narrow content exposure and reinforce filter bubbles \cite{pariser2011filter, aridor2020deconstructing}.
+We explored how giving users direct control could offer a complementary path, allowing them to proactively introduce randomness or divergence.
+Consistent with prior work \cite{wang2022user, cheng2017learning}, our study shows that users already value and desire such options even before encountering our provotype, suggesting that accuracy and relevance should no longer be the sole goal for RS.
+Participants’ reflections on envisioned feeds also reveal that users do not view personalization as static but flexible and adaptive to their shifting intentions and contexts, supporting prior work on contextual recommendations \cite{hariri2014context}.
+Different users, or the same user at different times, may seek different personalization patterns.

+Unlike backend algorithm refinements to introduce diversity \cite{wilhelm2018practical, adomavicius2009toward} or context awareness \cite{santana2020contextual}, our approach evaluates external, user-facing control designs to recalibrate data influences and loosen or tighten personalization as needed.
+We argue that future systems must move beyond forced personalization toward a more \textbf{\textit{pluralistic and interactive paradigm}} where users can define what counts as meaningful content in context, rather than remaining passive recipients, even when the system already introduces backend variations.
+This reframing positions personalization as one option within a broader spectrum of user-system interactions, with controls designed to invite adaptation, exploration, and responsiveness to shifting needs while foregrounding user agency.